wright-group/phasematching_calc/docs/examples.rst

 40 fsec departure from the other inputs at the end of the acetonitrile layer, because the pulse is near a strong absorption that will "delay" it.
 However, in general all four are within 20 fsec of each other and so with pulses 10x or wider in time there should be negligible effects on signal contributions due to delaying.

+While a relative delay of 40 fsec is small for a frequency scanning method of four-wave mixing using picosecond or similar pulses, it is occasionally useful to examine these delays, as often delays are established between pulses to limit background signal.
+The delays may be a simple pulsewidth difference.
+In this case, ther could be small changes in the expected delay during a scan by nature of the change in refractive index, which may slighly reduce or increase the delay there.
+At the edge of a pulsewidth, profound changes in background can occur, so noticeable changes in background contributions may manifest in these areas.

 **Example 6**.
 A simple angle and frequency check.
 Reverting back to the thin caf2:acetonitrile:caf2 sample,